-Browse Available Lentivirus by Function
+Browse Available Lentivirus

 Pooled CRISPR Libraries for Screening

 Use pooled CRISPR libraries to screen for genes involved in specific biological processes.
 For more information, see our Guide to Plasmid Pooled Libraries.

-|73178||Human sgRNA library Brunello in lentiGuide-Puro||Human sgRNA library in backbone lentiGuide-Puro targeting 19,114 genes and containing 76,441 unique sgRNAs along with 1000 non-targeting controls||76,441 unique sgRNAs targeting 19,114 human genes along with 1000 non-targeting controls||Puromycin||Root|
+|73178||Human sgRNA library Brunello in lentiGuide-Puro||Human sgRNA library in backbone lentiGuide-Puro targeting 19,114 genes and containing 76,441 unique sgRNAs along with 1000 non-targeting controls.
+This backbone does not contain SpCas9.||76,441 unique sgRNAs targeting 19,114 human genes along with 1000 non-targeting controls||Puromycin||Doench, Root|

-|73633||Mouse sgRNA library Brie in lentiGuide-Puro||Mouse sgRNA library in backbone lentiGuide-Puro containing 78,637 unique sgRNAs targeting 19,674 genes along with 1000 non-targeting controls||78,637 unique sgRNAs targeting 19,674 mouse genes along with 1000 non-targeting controls||Puromycin||Root|
+|73633||Mouse sgRNA library Brie in lentiGuide-Puro||Mouse sgRNA library in backbone lentiGuide-Puro containing 78,637 unique sgRNAs targeting 19,674 genes along with 1000 non-targeting controls.
+This backbone does not contain SpCas9.||78,637 unique sgRNAs targeting 19,674 mouse genes along with 1000 non-targeting controls||Puromycin||Doench, Root|

-Browse our list of available Cas9 and CRISPR-activator lentiviruses based on their functions.
+Cas9 viruses can be used to interrogate the genome in a variety of ways.
 Cas9 proteins can be guided to specific genomic sites by an RNA guide (gRNA) that harbors targeting sequences.
-See our list of experimentally validated gRNA viruses in viral format below or browse our repository for a list of validated gRNA plasmids.
+Browse our repository for a list of gRNA plasmids targeting specific genes.
 For more information on CRISPR plasmids and function, see our CRISPR plasmids resource page.

 |52962||lentiCas9-Blast||Sp Cas9||Cut||Blasticidin||Expresses human codon-optimized S. pyogenes Cas9 protein and blasticidin resistance from EFS promoter.
 Lentiviral backbone.||Zhang|

 |61422||dCAS9-VP64_GFP||dCAS9 (D10A, H840A)||none||Expresses dCAS9-VP64 activator with 2A GFP||Zhang|

 |61425||lenti dCAS-VP64_Blast||dCAS9 (D10A, N863A)||Blasticidin||3rd generation lenti vector encoding dCAS9-VP64 with 2A Blast resistance marker (EF1a-NLS-dCas9(N863)-VP64-2A-Blast-WPRE)||Zhang|

 |61426||lenti MS2-P65-HSF1_Hygro||MS2-P65-HSF1||Hygromycin||lenti vector encoding the MS2-P65-HSF1 activator helper complex with a 2A Hygro resistance marker (EF1a-MS2-p65-HSF1-2A-Hygro-WPRE)||Zhang|

 |17446||pLenti CMV GFP Hygro (656-4)||GFP||Hygromycin||3rd gen lentiviral eGFP expression vector, CMV promoter, Hygro||Campeau|